How to read a blockchain explorer

 The most important thing to focus on is Transaction status.
 It can read Confirmed or Unconfirmed.
 If it's Confirmed, you may also see the number of confirmations your transaction currently has.
 Why is it important?

 Well, because it means how close your transaction is to being processed and finalised, i.e. how soon your coins will reach their destination.
 Transactions on the blockchain are generally irreversible.
-But in case something goes wrong, wallets usually credit funds when your transaction has 3-6 confirmations, just to be sure.
-One confirmation on the Bitcoin blockchain takes around 10 minutes, so your coins should reach you in 30-60 minutes
+But in case something goes wrong, wallets usually credit funds when your transaction has 3–6 confirmations, just to be sure.
+One confirmation on the Bitcoin blockchain takes around 10 minutes, so your coins should reach you 30–60 minutes after your transfer has been added to the blockchain.

-See Confirming transactions on the Bitcoin blockchain for a deeper understanding of the process.
+See Confirming transactions on the Bitcoin blockchain for a deeper understanding of the blockchain technology and Proof of Work.

 Okay, now let's suppose it's been an hour already, and your transaction still reads Unconfirmed.
 What to do?